 WaxOn/WaxOff

-WaxOn prepares raw recordings for editing.
-WaxOff finalizes your edited mix for distribution.
+WaxOn prepares raw recordings for ingest.
+WaxOff finalizes your mixed audio for distribution.
 Both share the same drag-and-drop workflow, waveform viewer, and file stats panel.

 Getting Started